Bay Beach Amusement Park

-Bay Beach is a municipal amusement park in Green Bay, Wisconsin.
-Situated near the mouth of the Fox River, on the east bank as it flows into Green Bay, the park contains rides, concessions, a roller coaster, and a food pavilion.
-Dances, movies, and other events are held in a pavilion.
+Bay Beach Amusement Park is a municipal amusement park in Green Bay, Wisconsin.
+The park contains rides, concessions, and a multi-purpose pavilion.
 The park is adjacent to the Bay Beach Wildlife Sanctuary.

 History

-The park's history dates to the 1890s when entrepreneur Mitchell Nejedlo purchased the land.
+The park's history dates to the early 1890s when entrepreneur Mitchell Nejedlo purchased the land.
 Originally intended to be divided and sold for summer cottages, he turned it into Bay View Beach.
 Bay View Beach had a dance hall, a bar, and a bathhouse, however, because it was swampy and infested with mosquitoes, the park didn't attract many visitors.
+Despite this, its first roller coaster was installed in 1901.

-In 1908 Captain John Cusick bought the resort from Nejedlo.
+In 1908, Captain John Cusick bought the resort from Nejedlo.
 Cusick built an 8-foot dock that extended 570 feet into the bay, then bought a steamboat to transport customers from Walnut Street Bridge to Bay View Beach.
-When swimming became popular, Cusick began renting swimsuits for $0.10.
-On a good day, he could bring in as much as $450.
-In 1901 a roller coaster was built.
-Then in 1908, Cusick built a ride called "Shoot the Chutes", a flat-bottomed boat that could hold 12 people.
-The boat was slid down a 50-foot ramp and onto the water.
-The ride cost $0.10.
+That same year, he oversaw the installation of a shoot the chute ride, which featured a boat that could hold 12 people.
+The boat would slide down a 50-foot ramp and into the water below.

-In 1911 Bay View Beach was sold to Frank Emery Murphy, born 1862 (Green Bay Alderman, corporate executive of Murphy Lumber, Murphy Supply, Morley - Murphy Company, and owner of the prestigious Horse Shoe Bay Farms in Door County, Wisconsin) and Fred A. Rahr born 1863, (Green Bay Alderman, operator of Rahr's Brewing Company, Treasurer of the Green Bay Volunteer Fire Department when it was organized in 1887).
-In 1920 they donated the 11 acres, along with all its buildings and attractions, to the city of Green Bay to be used as a City Park, Called Bay Beach Park.
+In 1911, Bay View Beach was sold to Frank Emery Murphy and Fred A. Rahr.
+In 1920, they donated the 11-acre park, along with all its buildings and attractions, to the city of Green Bay to be used as a city park, called Bay Beach Amusement Park.

-From the site's earliest days as a private park, a public beach was available, but pollution of the bay eventually caused the swimming beach to close.
-From the 1930s to the early 1970s, Bay Beach's pavilion hosted concerts, political rallies, dances, Fourth of July fireworks, and other events.
-On August 9, 1934, President Franklin D. Roosevelt visited Bay Beach in celebration of Green Bay's tercentennial of the landing of French explorer Jean Nicolet in 1634.
+Pollution of the bay eventually caused the swimming beach to close.
+From the 1930s to the early 1970s, Bay Beach Amusement Park's pavilion hosted concerts, political rallies, dances, fireworks, and other events.
+On August 9, 1934, President Franklin D. Roosevelt visited the park in celebration of the city of Green Bay's tercentennial.

-Today the park is a family place, with scenic views and rides for children, including bumper cars, two small-scale passenger train rides, a large slide, and a Ferris wheel.